JULY 2018 UPDATE:

-For additional information on Foley Buhl Roberts & Associates, Inc., contact principals Richard A. Foley, P.E. or Jonathan D. Buhl, P.E. at the Newton office, Richard E. Roberts, P.E. at the Manchester office, or Branch Manager Leonard B. Weiss, P.E., S.E. at the Atlanta office.
+For additional information on Foley Buhl Roberts & Associates, Inc., contact principals Richard A. Foley, P.E. or Jonathan D. Buhl, P.E. at the Newton office, Richard E. Roberts, P.E. at the Manchester office, Branch Manager David P. Martin in Portland, or Branch Manager Leonard B. Weiss, P.E., S.E. at the Atlanta office.

 PROJECT QUICK LOOK:

 This project consists of the renovation of two historic buildings built in the 1800's on the campus of Wesleyan University in Middletown, CT.
 Also included is a new link addition, connecting the existing buildings both above and below ground.

 Renovations of the Memorial Chapel, built in 1871, involved several major structural modifications.
 These included lowering the existing basement floor, adding a new MEP tunnel below the floor, and adding a new elevated concrete slab, supported on both new and existing masonry.
 Structural modifications to the existing Theater were less extensive.